nszoni/ceu-dataeng1/term1/README.md

 ### SQL and Markdown Linters

-To keep consistent SQL and Markdown conventions and pretty formatting, I used [sqlfluff](https://github.com/sqlfluff/sqlfluff) to lint all my .sql files and used the a VSCode Extension called [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) to follow the standard styling.
+To keep consistent SQL and Markdown conventions and pretty formatting, I used [sqlfluff](https://github.com/sqlfluff/sqlfluff) to lint all my .sql files and used the a VSCode Extension called [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) to follow the standard styling. sqlfluff formatting options can be found under `term1/.sqlfluff`

 **Make sure to run the queries found under `/models/mart/mart_analytical_queries.sql` to get your answers on the business questions!**